 ✅ Assess your needs

-Interview stakeholders and users to get a holistic view of your unique needs.
+Interview stakeholders and users to gain a holistic view of your specific needs.
 Combine these with your technical and business requirements to form a shortlist.

 Consider the following as a minimum: